Quiding/ema_cooldowns/README.md

 Looking for other team-wide tracking?
 Check out [EMA Buffs](https://github.com/Quiding/ema_buffs) or Shaman-specific [EMA Totems](https://github.com/Quiding/ema_totems).

+There is a small showcase of this + the other plugins mentioned here: https://www.youtube.com/watch?v=1vsrVzWFRxQ

 **Note:** This addon likely requires your team to be in the same guild and utilize **guild communications** for settings synchronization, however, all timers are tracked via the **combat log** for high-precision updates.

 ![ezgif-8bfe5fb2f2e656b7](https://github.com/user-attachments/assets/d510f737-f1ca-4f12-a113-81b4167a5414)